The overall average UK energy bill in 2020 was:

 1. Make sure you’re on a fairly priced plan

-If you haven’t switched recently you may be on a standard variable tariff, which means you will be paying more than average for every unit of energy that you use.
-Compare energy deals to see if there is a better deal for you.
+If you haven’t switched in a while, there may be a chance you are on a standard variable tariff, which means you will be paying more than average for every unit of energy that you use.
+Comparing energy deals can help you work out whether or not you're on a fairly priced plan.

 2. Improve your energy performance & insulation

-If you’re a renter, your landlord is obligated to upgrade the property to meet certain energy performance standards.
+If you’re renting, your landlord is obligated to upgrade the property to meet certain energy performance standards.

 3. Reduce your energy consumption